TMJ Mouth Guard

 Problems will persist and can quickly get worse.
-If the TMJD is being caused by teeth grinding or clenching, you’re going to continue to become more vulnerable to cavities, gum recession
+If the TMJD is being caused by teeth grinding or clenching, you’re going to continue to become more vulnerable to cavities and gum recession

 “How can I stop my TMJ?”

 To date, there is no known cure for TMJ.
-Even surgery is not guaranteed.
+Even surgery is not guaranteed to solve the problem.

 It is treatable (manageable).
 Treatment includes hot and cold paks, sleeping on the side, eating soft food, avoiding chewing gum, decreasing stress, relaxation techniques and wearing a mouth guard nightly.